chenhaicang/learining/readme.txt

-﻿Git is a vision control system.
+﻿Git is a distribute vision control system.
 Giti is free software.